GOKUL7387/GOKUL7387/README.md

-# Hi there 👋 It's me Gokul
+# Hi there 👋 It's me GOKUL

  **Passionate software enthusiast with a strong foundation in programming and problem-solving.**
 - 🔭 Here's my [portfolio](https://gokulwebsiteresume.my.canva.site/)